mentainha/m3o/README.md

 Developers build and contribute to services in [github.com/micro/services](https://github.com/micro/services), an Apache 2.0 licensed vendor neutral home.
 We then automate the building and publishing of those services and client libraries.
 This creates a shared and fully managed platform for everyone to leverage.

-We primarily use existing open source software, fully managed services and SaaS APIs as the backing infrastructure and create a standard interface on top.
-With all the services on one platform, accessible with one API token, to drastically improve the Dev UX.
+We primarily use existing open source software, fully managed services and SaaS APIs as the backing infrastructure then layer a standard interface on top.
+With all the services on one platform, accessible with one API token, we drastically improve the Dev UX.

 ## Where Everything Lives